-DES MOINES, Iowa — The Iowa Department of Public Health (IDPH) announced Tuesday they accepted the Iowa Disease Advisory Council's (IDAC) recommendation for who can get the COVID-19 vaccine in Phase 1B of the state's distribution plan.
+DES MOINES, Iowa — The Iowa Department of Public Health (IDPH) announced Tuesday they accepted the Infectious Disease Advisory Council's (IDAC) recommendation for who can get the COVID-19 vaccine in Phase 1B of the state's distribution plan.

 IDAC recommends Iowans 75 years and older, as well as high-risk individuals, should be listed in Phase 1B.
 High-risk populations include Iowans most vulnerable to exposure to COVID-19 or who are at high-risk for serious illness if infected with the virus.